Teaching Someone to Lead Climb

-The basic tool of leading is the quickdraw.
+The basic tool for lead climbing is the quickdraw.
 Quickdraws are made from two carabiners connected by a short section of webbing.
-Most draws are pretty much the same, with some variations on the theme, longer webbing, open slings, alpine draws, etc, but most are pretty similar.
+Most draws are pretty much the same, with some variations on the theme.

-Each of the two ends of the quickdraw have a specific purpose.
-One always attaches to the bolt on the rock and the other to the rope.
+Each end of the quickdraw has a specific purpose.
+One always attaches to the bolt and the other to the rope.
 Most pre-made draws will have an obvious way to tell the ends apart.
 Maybe the carabiners are different colours, or one is a wire gate and the other a solid gate.

 The carabiner that clips to the wall will always be attached loosely to the middle sling.
 This is to prevent the carabiner from twisting against the rock and levering into a mechanically disadvantaged position.
-Usually the other carabiner will be held stiffly to the webbing with some sort of rubber clamp.
-This keeps the entire assembly more stable to help you clip the rope while you’re climbing.
+Usually the rope end of the draw will be held stiffly to the webbing with some sort of rubber clamp.
+This keeps the entire assembly more stable and makes it easier to clip the rope while you’re climbing.

-Before you start lead climbing you’ll need to ‘rack’ a handful of quick draws.
-That is, hang them from your harness.
+Before you start lead climbing you’ll need to hang a handful of quickdraws from your harness.
 You always want to attach the loose ‘bolt end’ of the quickdraw to your gear loops.
 That way you can grab the quickdraw and move it from your harness to the rock face in one movement.

 Hanging Quickdraws on the Wall

-As you lead climb you’ll have to attach the quickdraws to bolts on the wall.
+As you climb up a route you’ll need to attach the quickdraws to bolts on the wall.
 Make sure that you clip the loose end of the quickdraw to the cliff.
-This should happen naturally if you rack the draws on your harness correctly.
+This should happen naturally if you hang them from your harness the right way around.

 There is one small detail to think about when you’re hanging the draws.
 Climbing routes don’t always go completely vertical, sometimes you’ll veer to the left or right.
 As you continue climbing it’s going to be better if the rope is dragging along the spine of the carabiner instead of the gate.
-Hang the draws in the right directions to ensure this.

-This is a relatively minor thing that’s worth getting right whenever you can but not a huge deal if not.
-If you find you’ve clipped a draw in the ‘wrong’ direction, don’t stress about it too much.
+This is a relatively minor detail that’s worth getting right whenever you can.
+If you find you’ve hung a draw in the ‘wrong’ direction, don’t stress about it too much.

 Clipping the Rope

 There are a couple of gotchas for clipping that are important to avoid.
-The main ones are back clipping and z-clipping.
+These are back clipping and z-clipping.
 Both are serious mistakes that can ruin your day.

 What is the correct way to clip the rope to the draw?
 I’ll offer you two ways to visualise it.

 First off, imagine you’ve continued climbing past a bolt and the rope is pulling the quickdraw away from the wall.
 A correctly clipped rope will come up from your belayer, through the draw and then continue up to your harness.
-If you back clip the rope will either twist the quickdraw or go over the draw and then back down though the carabiner.
-This twisting is what can cause the rope to unclip.
+If you back clip, the rope will either twist the quickdraw or go over the draw, back down through the carabiner and up again to you.
+This ‘s’ shape is what can cause the rope to unclip.

-If the draws are being pulled out from the wall it’s clear how the rope should be directed through the draw.
+If the draws are being pulled out from the wall it’s pretty obvious how the rope should pass through the carabiner.
 When you’re actually climbing the draw will be hanging down from the bolt and often dangling against the rock.
 We still need to know the correct way to clip.
-Facing the draw, you want the rope to emerge from your harness, pass through the quickdraw towards the rock and then head down to your belayer.
+As you face the draw, you want the rope to emerge from your harness, pass through the quickdraw towards the rock and then head down to your belayer.

 Z-clipping causes a few problems.
-If you fall above a z-clipped bolt, there will be much more slack in the rope than you’d otherwise expect.
+If you fall from above a z-clipped bolt, there will be much more slack in the rope than you’d otherwise expect.
 This means you’re in for a violent fall.
 It’d be like you skipped the last bolt altogether.
-Even if you don’t fall and continue climbing, the z configuration is going to put extra friction on your rope, making it drag harder against you as you climb.
+Even if you don’t fall and continue climbing, the z configuration is going to add a lot of extra drag to the rope and make it harder to continue climbing.
 If you fall later on in the route, the bottom bolt in the z-clip will be pulled upwards.
 Typically they aren’t ‘designed’ for this and if you’re using some sort of natural protection there’s a good chance it might pull out.

 Z-clipping seems like a silly thing.
-Of course you clip the bolts in order, that’s obvious.
-How it typically happens is not that the climber clips the bolts out of order, but that he or she clips the wrong piece of rope.
-If you reach down to clip and by mistake grab the rope behind the previous bolt then you will end up with a z-clip.
-This is only really an issue when the bolts are close together.
+Of course you clip the bolts in order, that’s obvious!
+How it typically happens is not that the climber clips the bolts out of order, but rather that he or she clips the wrong piece of rope.
+If you reach down pull your rope and accidentally grab behind the previous bolt then you will end up with a z-clip.
+This is only really possible if the bolts are close together.

-There’s a very simple technique that will eliminate the chance of z-clipping.
-It also helps clipping smoothly and is a worthwhile habit to build.
-Whenever you go to clip the rope, start your hand from your tie-in knot and slide it out along the rope.
-This ensures you’re clipping the correct strand of rope.
+There’s a very simple habit that will eliminate the chance of z-clipping.
+Whenever you go to clip, start your hand from your tie-in knot and slide it out along the rope.
+This ensures you clip the correct strand of rope every time.

 Watch your Feet

 The big difference between top rope and lead is that when leading you are often climbing ‘above the bolt’.
-That is, you’re anchored to a point below you on the cliff.
+That is, you’re anchored to a point on the cliff that’s below you.
 Typically lead falls are much further than those on top rope, but this isn’t the only concern.
 When you fall, you’ll fall from above the bolt to below the bolt.
 If part of your body gets tangled in the rope as you fall there’s a good chance you’ll be flipped upside down by the pendulum swing of the rope.

 The common advice for leading is “don’t step behind the rope”.
 (Or always step behind the rope, depending on which way your think forward is!)
-Perhaps a better way to think about it is that you never want your legs (or any part of your body) between the rope and the cliff.
+Perhaps a better way to think about it is that you don’t want your feet between the rope and the cliff.
 Avoid this and you’ll be fine.
 It takes practice and vigilance to avoid stepping behind the rope, but you’ll thank yourself for it when you fall!